emartech/content-blocks-book/concepts.md

   - high-level HTML tags to simplify creating complex but mobile friendly layouts
   - support and "always" up-to-date email techniques
   - a good documentation and learning resources

-**Claire uses HTML:** more flexibility for Claire if she could code HTML than she can easily change the source of a block.
-It could be important if Claire can't customize the campaign enough to her needs using the tools we've provided.

 ## Technical assumptions